jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe src="https://player.vimeo.com/video/366560857" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>

 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
 The need for oversight and management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
-And it's the open-source software that lets us build it for ourselves._
+And it's the open-source software that lets us build it for ourselves._ [Reader Mode.](https://player.vimeo.com/video/366560857)

 ## A Few Dollars to Buy the Internet Age

 Open-source lets Main Street make its own content, apps, and electronics.
 Let how early America fostered Main Street to work together.
 We can today empower bakers and butchers over factory food.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

-I mean, wouldn't having a few urban farms in your suburb make you feel [a little more food secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?
+I mean, wouldn't having a few [urban farms](https://www.youtube.com/user/urbanfarmercstone/featured) in your suburb make you feel a little more food secure right now?

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and fewer layers of micro-managers.